ksalzke/delegation-omnifocus-plugin/README.md

 ## Waiting For
 This action can be run on one or more selected tasks and creates a new task after the selected task(s) whose:
 * name is the same as the original task's name, but with `Waiting for: ` prepended
-* tag is the `waitingTag` specified in the configuration file (currently this is `Activity Type: ⏳ Waiting` by default).
+* tag is the `waitingTag` specified in the configuration file (currently this is `Activity Type: ⏳ Waiting` by default.

-Note that any project tags will also be inherited.
+Note that any project tags will also be inherited, unless they are specified as `uninheritedTags` in the configuration file.

 ## Follow Up
 This action can be run on one or more selected tasks.